 Mary Helen Immordino-Yang

-Assistant Professor of Education and Psychology
+Professor of Education, Psychology & Neuroscience

 Expert in the neuroscience of learning, creativity, culture, morality and social interaction.

 Mary Helen Immordino-Yang, EdD, studies the psychological and neurobiological bases of social emotion, self-awareness and culture and their implications for learning, development and schools.
 She is a Professor of Education at the USC Rossier School of Education, a Professor of Psychology at the Brain and Creativity Institute, a member of the Neuroscience Graduate Program Faculty at the University of Southern California, and Director of the USC Center for Affective Neuroscience, Development, Learning and Education (CANDLE).

 Immordino-Yang was elected 2016-2018 president of the International Mind, Brain and Education Society by the society’s membership (www.IMBES.org).
 She is serving as a distinguished scientist on the Aspen Institute’s National Commission on Social, Emotional and Academic Development, where she was selected to the sub-committee of six scientists and educators drafting a working definition of SEAD.
 She is appointed to the National Academies of Sciences, Engineering, and Medicine’s Committee on the Science and Practice of Learning (i.e., the committee writing, How People Learn II).
 In 2015-2016, Immordino-Yang was selected by the AERA leadership as one of thirty scholars to participate in the AERA Knowledge Forum centennial initiative.
 Immordino-Yang is associate Editor for the award-winning journal Mind, Brain and Education and for the new journal AERA Open.
 She is on the editorial boards of the Journal of Experimental Psychology: General, Cogent Psychology and Culture and Brain.